The GALAH survey: tracing the Galactic disk with Open Clusters: Survivors of the Galaxy

 \subsection{The age dependence of the radial metallicity gradients}

 Studying the age dependence of the radial metallicity gradient is informative about the production rate of metals at different locations in the Galaxy, but it also gives insights on how metals are subsequently carried across the disk due to radial mixing.
-This subject has been extensively studied in the literature (e.g., \citealt{Friel02,Magrini09,Carrera11,Yong12,Cunha16,Spina17,Donor20}) and a general consensus is now established around the fact that the radial metallicity gradient traced by open clusters flattens with decreasing age (the literature is not, however, in uniform consensus; see \citealt{Salaris04}).
+Several works (e.g., \citealt{Friel02,Magrini09,Carrera11,Yong12,Cunha16,Spina17,Donor20}) have shown that the radial metallicity gradient traced by open clusters flattens with decreasing age (the literature is not, however, in uniform consensus; see \citealt{Salaris04})

 We split the sample of open clusters into four groups depending on their ages: $<$1 Gyr, 1$\leq$ age $<$2, 2$\leq$ age $<$4, and $\geq$4 Gyr.
 These bins are arbitrarily chosen to contain a balanced numbers of clusters, which is equal or larger than 10 clusters in every group.
 Fig.~\ref{gradient_evolution} shows the metallicity gradients calculated for every bin with an orthogonal distance regression in both the [Fe/H]-R$_{\rm Gal}$ (blue circles) and [Fe/H]-r$_{\rm guid}$ (red circles) diagrams.
 We also compare these values with the gradient seen for Cepheids (green circle; \citealt{Genovali14}), which are young stars with a range in ages that is quite limited ($\sim$20-400 Myr), and the gradient-age relation observed by \citet{Casagrande11} on field stars (solid line).
 Based on our analysis, we are able to confirm the general behaviour that has been observed in the past: the [Fe/H]-R$_{\rm Gal}$ gradient changes with age and it is flatter for younger clusters.
 Interestingly, the gradients traced by the youngest groups are similar to those traced by Cepheids, and field stars.
 However, as we move towards older ages the cluster [Fe/H]-R$_{\rm Gal}$ gradient steepens, while the gradient observed from field stars goes in the opposite direction (see also \citealt{Anders17}).
 The behaviour traced by field stars is also in agreement with predictions by chemo-dynamical models of the Galactic disk, where radial migration is expected to smooth the gradient with time (e.g., \citealt{Minchev18}).